knative/docs/docs/eventing/samples/apache-camel-source/README.md

 be used to forward messages of a [Telegram](https://telegram.org/) chat into Knative channels as events.

-Before using the provided Telegram CamelSource example, you need to follow the instructions on the Telegram website for creating a [Telegram Bot](https://core.telegram.org/bots).
+Before using the provided Telegram `CamelSource` example, you need to follow the instructions on the Telegram website for creating a [Telegram Bot](https://core.telegram.org/bots).
 The quickest way to create a bot is to contact the [Bot Father](https://telegram.me/botfather), another Telegram Bot, using your preferred Telegram client (mobile or web).
-After you create the bot, you'll receive an **authorization token** that is needed for the source to work.
+After you create the bot, you will receive an **authorization token** that is needed for the source to work.

 First, edit the [telegram CamelSource](source_telegram.yaml) and put the